 The Local Forums of the Madrid City Council, as a mechanism to encourage participation in an institutional manner, are not a novelty as public policy (Sintomer and Ganuza, 2011), nor in their deliberative consequences.
 Making a review of the theoretical framework on the «internal deliberative impact» (French, 2017: 55) of the processes of institutional participation —Avritzer (2000), Talpin (2012), Cardoso et al. (2011), Ganuza y Francés (2012) and Martín y Fernández (2018)— two concepts —neocorporativism and bureaucratic retreat— already proposed by the Ioé Collective in the mid-80s during the first «participation by invitation» period are collected. , which have also had their echo during the 15M «participation by irruption» period in the so-called culture of political efficacy (Razquin, 2017).
 This situation shows that there are different conceptions around what is meant by participation (García-Espín, Ganuza and De Marco, 2017: 57) to which are added the difficulties to be an open and unifying space for citizens in general that do not fall into the technical specialization of participation.
 Taking the case of the Local Forums of the City of Madrid will point out the need to learn to participate by motivating and explaining what this participation consists of and giving tools for the —not always so simple— citizen deliberation.Downloads

-INGURUAK is an Open Access journal, which means that it is free for full and immediate access, reading, search, download, distribution, and reuse in any medium only for non-commercial purposes and in accordance with any applicable copyright legislation, without prior permission from the copyright holder (Asociación Vasca de Sociología y Ciencia Política) or the author, provided the original work and publication source are properly cited (Issue number, year, pages and DOI if applicable) and any changes to the original are clearly indicated.
-Any other use of its content in any medium or format, now known or developed in the future, requires prior written permission of the copyright holder.
+INGURUAK is an Open Access journal, which means that it is freely accessible in its entirety immediately after the publication of each issue.
+It may be read, searched, downloaded, distributed and reused in any medium for non-commercial purposes only and as provided by law, without prior authorisation from the publisher (Basque Association of Sociology and Political Science) or the author, provided that the original work is duly cited (issue, year, pages and DOI, if applicable) and any changes to the original are clearly indicated.
+Any other use of its content in any medium or format, now known or developed in the future, requires the prior written permission of the copyright holder.